bloomen/transwarp/README.md

 ```

 `wait_any`: This task works similar to the `wait` task but calls its functor
 as soon as the first parent completes.
-It abandons and cancels are remaining
+It abandons and cancels all remaining
 parent tasks.
 For example:
 ```cpp
 auto task = tw::make_task(tw::wait_any, []{ return 42; }, parent1, parent2);